 Select appropriate size brushes and begin painting the letters.

 Here is the painted image all finished.

-I’m totally thrilled with how it turned out.
+Do you love how it turned out?
 It makes a great conversation piece, is useful, and is a beautiful way to display a little milk cap history.